Shopping? Don’t forget the little boxes

 While it’s hard to avoid the mega-store, it’s also time to remember the little boxes close to home.

-There are tons of great gifts that you can buy right here in our own communities, and really make a splash on Christmas Day.
-Take, for example, the things you can find at the hardware store: How about a nice snow brush for the car, one that still has brush bristles, and the scraper part still scrapes.
-We got a new one as a gift a couple of years ago, and now we fight over it.
+There’re tons of great gifts that you can buy right here in our own communities, and really make a splash on Christmas Day.
+Take, for example, the things you can find at the hardware store: How about a nice snow brush for the car, one that still has brush bristles and the scraper part still scrapes.
+We got a new one as a gift a couple of years ago and now we fight over it.
 The rule is “first come first serve.”
 This year, I got the blue brush again.

 I’ve done a lot of stocking stuffer shopping at the grocery store.
 Occasionally, I buy myself a little something, like almond-stuffed olives.
 I’ll buy the more expensive smoked Norwegian salmon for Bruce and a dark chocolate treat.
 The neighborhood florist, the quilting shop or the liquor store are also great places to find special gifts.